smalekz/PCVC/README.md

 aud=(mat['aud'])
 ```
 ### Git
-or for downloading all together to current directory with git:
+for downloading all together to current directory with git:
 ```
 git clone https://github.com/S-Malek/PCVC
 ```